 Chinese and Russian officials to join North Korean commemorations of Korean War armistice

-BEIJING -- Both Russia and China are sending government delegations to North Korea this week for events marking the 70th anniversary of the armistice that halted fighting in the 1950-53 Korean War.
+SEOUL, South Korea -- Russia and China are sending government delegations to North Korea this week for events marking the 70th anniversary of the armistice that halted fighting in the 1950-53 Korean War.

 China's ruling Communist Party is also sending a midlevel official, Li Hongzhong, in hopes of restoring exchanges between the allies.

+North Korea had spent the first two years of the pandemic in a self-imposed lockdown to shield its poor health care system.
+But since last year, the country has gradually reopened trade with China to improve its dismal economy.

+"For now, it's premature to say whether or not North Korea further opens its borders in the future, but considering their measures to ease virus controls and signs that they are preparing to send athletes to international sporting events again, it's possibly only a matter of time," the South Korean ministry said in a statement to The Associated Press.

-The anniversary comes during a time of heightened tensions in the region as the pace of both North Korea's weapons tests and the United States' military exercises with South Korea have intensified in a tit-for-tat cycle.
+The anniversary comes during a time of heightened tensions in the region as the pace of both North Korea's weapons tests and U.S. military exercises with South Korea have intensified in a tit-for-tat cycle.

-Some experts say North Korea might ramp up its weapons tests around the anniversary of the armistice on Thursday, July 27.
-North Korea has conducted three sperate rounds of missile firings since last week, apparently in protest of the United States sending naval vessels, including a nuclear-armed submarine, to South Korea in a show of force.
+Some experts say North Korea might ramp up its weapons tests around the anniversary of the armistice on Thursday.
+North Korea has conducted three separate rounds of missile firings since last week, apparently in protest of the United States sending naval vessels -- including a nuclear-armed submarine -- to South Korea in a show of force.

 Both Moscow and Beijing have been thwarting U.S. efforts to strengthen U.N.
 Security Council sanctions on North Korea over its flurry of missile tests.